pemami4911/POMDPy/README.md

 This project has been conducted strictly for research purposes.
 If you would like to contribute to POMDPy or if you have any comments or suggestions, feel free to send me a pull request or send me an email at pemami@ufl.edu.

+If you use this work in your research, please cite with:

+@ARTICLE{emami2015pomdpy,
+  author = {Emami, Patrick and Hamlet, Alan J., and Crane, Carl}, title = {POMDPy: An Extensible Framework for Implementing POMDPs in Python}, year = {2015},
+}

 ## Dependencies ##
 Download the files as a zip or clone into the repository.